-As part of our acquisition with Green, we entered into a change in control agreement with Mr. Earley, our Senior Executive Vice President and Chief Financial Officer.
+As part of our acquisition with of Green Bancorp, Inc., we entered into a change in control agreement with Mr. Earley, our Senior Executive Vice President and Chief Financial Officer.
 Pursuant to this agreement, in the case of an involuntary termination with no change in control, Mr. Earley will continue to (i) receive payments of his base salary for a period of 12 months following termination, (ii) receive the target annual bonus for the year in which termination occurs, multiplied by a fraction, the numerator of which is the number of calendar days in such year that he was employed by the Bank and the denominator of which is three hundred sixty-five and (iii) receive the annual cash bonus and annual long-term incentive equity grant earned for the year preceding the year of termination.
-In case of involuntary termination with with change in control, Mr. Earley will receive (i) 2.5 times his base salary, (ii) 2.5 times the target bonus in the year of termination occurs multiplied by (B) a fraction, the numerator of which is the numerator of which is three hundred and sixty-five, to be paid in cash in a lump sum, (iv) an amount equal to 2.5 times the annual Bank contribution to the costs associated with Mr. Earley and his spouse to participate in the Bank's medical, dental and vision coverage, calculated based on the Bank's contribution cost for such coverage for the month immediately preceding the termination of employment to be paid in a lump sum and (v) be provided with outplacement services not to exceed \$25,000.
+In case of an involuntary termination within the change in control protection period, which is defined as the period commencing on the earlier to occur of (i) execution of an acquisition agreement contemplating a change in control and (ii) consummation of a change in control and ending eighteen (18) months following a consummation of such change in control, Mr. Earley will receive (i) 2.5 times his base salary, (ii) 2.5 times the target bonus in the year of termination, (iii) an amount equal to (A) the sum of the target annual bonus plus the target annual long term incentive equity grant for the year in which termination occurs multiplied by (B) a fraction, the numerator of which is the number of calendar days in such year that he was employed by the Bank and denominator of which is three hundred and sixty-five, to be paid in cash in a lump sum, (iv) an amount equal to 2.5 times the annual Bank contribution to the costs associated with Mr. Earley and his spouse to participate in the Bank's medical, dental and vision coverage, calculated based on the Bank's contribution cost for such coverage for the month immediately preceding the termination of employment to be paid in a lump sum and (v) be provided with outplacement services

-We have established a severance and change in control policy to provide protection to full-time employees, including our named executive officers, who are terminated from employment for certain reasons, including involuntary termination without cause.
-Under the policy, our named executive officers are entitled to the following severance amounts, which vary according to several factors, including whether the qualifying termination occurs within 24 months following a change in control:
+During 2020, the Compensation Committee updated our severance and change in control guidelines to provide protection to full-time employees, including our named executive officers, who are terminated from employment for certain reasons, including involuntary termination without cause.
+Our named executive officers, excluding Mr. Earley, are entitled to the following severance amounts, which vary according to several factors, including whether the qualifying termination occurs within 24 months following a change in control: